trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 As you can see, all the representer does when parsing is following its specified schema, assign property values to the model or creating/finding nested models, which it recurses then onto.

+TODO: link to populator docs.

-## Parsing: Contract
+## Parsing with Contract

-This document () now should be validated and persisted by the following contract.
+The aforementioned parsing also works against a Reform contract instead of a pure model.
+Consider the following contract.

     class SongContract < Reform::Form
       property :title